 Kenji Saito, former CEO of Mizuho Bank in Amsterdam, believes the Dutch capital has a lot to offer businesses looking for stability in a changing world.
 I amsterdam spoke with him about the world of finance and why he loves living in the city.

-Japan and the Dutch: connected through a centuries-old business relationship
+Japan and the Netherlands: a history of business

 Japan and the Netherlands have long enjoyed a special bond.
 In 1609, the two countries established trade treaties and they’ve continued to work closely together ever since.
 In the Amsterdam Area, the countries’ close connection can be seen everywhere: there are Japanese stores, restaurants and businesses spread throughout the city region.
 One of those is Mizuho Bank, which is led by CEO Kenji Saito.

 Speaking to Saito from his office in Amsterdam Zuidas, his appreciation of the relationship between the Netherlands and Japan is clear.
 “We have a long diplomatic and commercial relationship.
 That’s had a good impact on our mental solidarity.
 At the same time, both countries are heavily focused on trade, so the interdependency is quite high.”